aimms/how-to/Articles/343/343-use-metadata-in-write-to-table.rst

 This depends on the database vendor and the complexity of the database schema.
 Thereby this initial overhead can be significant in the overall performance if there are several tables to be written, and for each table only one or a few rows to be persisted.

-Database schema design best practices
+Database Schema Design Best Practices
 ------------------------------------------------

 In this section, a practice is suggested to safely and efficiently write the data to the application database.